MickeyKay/better-font-awesome/README.md

 ### Features ###

-* **Always up-to-date** - automatically fetches the most recent available version of Font Awesome, meaning you no longer need to manually update the version included in your theme/plugin.
+* **Always up-to-date** - supports Font Awesome 5+!
+Automatically fetches the most recent available version of Font Awesome, meaning you no longer need to manually update the version included in your theme/plugin.

 * **Backwards compatible** - shortcode output is automatically updated depending on which version of Font Awesome you choose, meaning that you can switch versions without having to modify your shortcodes.